The Static Lengthscale Characterizing the Glass Transition at Lower Temperatures

-In order to measure the lengthscale $\xi$, the Swap Monte Carlo method was used to obtain a representative sampling of configuration space for a given temperature $T$.
-These configurations were then frozen to zero temperature using conjugate gradient minimization \cite{07PTVF}, landing them on an inherent state.
-We have accumulated $2000$ inherent states for each temperature with systems of sizes ranging from $N=1000$ to $N=20000$.
-The minimal eigenvalue of the Hessian matrix evaluated at each of these inherent states was calculated using the Lanczos algorithm \cite{96GL}.
-As mentioned above, the idea behind the calculation of the static typical scale is that the {\em minimal} eigenvalue $\lambda_{\rm min}$ observed in a system of $N$ particles will be determined by the first {\em or} the second term in Eq \eqref{Poflam}.
-Note that in systems of finite size both $\lambda_{\rm min}$ and $\lambda_D$ are fluctuating from one amorphous realization to the other, and we therefore consider their mean over realizations, denoted as $\langle \lambda_{\rm min}\rangle $ and $\langle \lambda_D\rangle $.
+The Swap Monte Carlo method is used to obtain a representative sampling of configuration space for a given temperature $T$ in the range for which equilibration is attainable.
+The decay of the intermediate scattering function allows us to focus on sufficiently uncorrelated configurations (i.e., configurations separated by one relaxation instance).
+These configurations are then quenched to zero temperature using conjugate gradient minimization~\cite{07PTVF}, landing them on an inherent state.
+We accumulated $1500$ inherent states for each temperature with systems of sizes ranging from $N=954$ to $N=20000$.
+The minimal eigenvalue of the Hessian matrix is calculated at each of these inherent states using the Lanczos algorithm~\cite{96GL}.